yereverluvinunclebert/Diesel-Volume-Control-VB6/README.md

  Dependencies:

- o A windows-alike o/s such as Windows XP, 7-11 or Apple Mac OSX 11.
+ o A windows-alike o/s such as Windows Vista 7-11 or Apple Mac OSX 11.

  o Microsoft VB6 IDE installed with its runtime components.
 The program runs without any additional Microsoft OCX components, just the basic controls that